 Objective: Semi- or fully automated response tools, also called bots, decrease data quality and reliability in online studies that rely on crowdsourced data (e.g., MTurk).
 This publication describes how two online studies were conducted on a crowdsourcing platform in anticipation of bot responses.
 Specifically, it offers insights into the study design process, the selection of appropriate survey questions and bot traps, as well as the ex-post analysis and filtering of bot responses.
 Best practices are identified and potential pitfalls are explained.
 The description should aid readers in designing anticipatory online studies and experiments to increase their data quality, validity, and reliability.

 Piehlmaier, D. (2014).
 Irrational and Overrated: Is Our Unrealistic Self-Perception Connected to Educational Achievements?.
 Anchor Academic Publishing.

 Piehlmaier, D. (2022).
 Gender and Investor Overconfidence.
-Revise and resubmit to (omitted journal) ABS 4*.
+Under review, CABS 4* journal.

 Objective: This paper revisits the issue of a possible gender effect on investor overconfidence.
 Information from more than 30,000 respondents was used to assess whether excessive confidence in one’s financial knowledge can be associated with a specific gender after controlling for primary vs secondary decision-making.

 Warmath, D., Piehlmaier, D. (2019).
 Does Financial Education Increase Financial Skill?.
-To be submitted to ABS 4* journal
+To be submitted, CABS 4* journal

 Objective: This longitudinal study uses an experimental design to test the effectiveness of traditional financial education to increase financial skills and dominant intertemporal behavior among college students.